A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 The quantum mechanical (QM) model is a fundamental theory in chemistry that describes the behavior of matter at the atomic and molecular level.
-It is based on the idea that energy is quantized, meaning that it can only exist in discrete values.
+It's based on the idea that energy is quantized, meaning it can only exist in discrete values.
 The QM model has revolutionized our understanding of chemistry and has led to the development of many important technologies, such as lasers and transistors.

 Basic Concepts